Documenting Python Code Guide

 Feel free to read through this tutorial from beginning to end or jump to a section you’re interested in.
 It was designed to work both ways.

 Take the Quiz: Test your knowledge with our interactive “Documenting Python Code: A Complete Guide” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz